QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Servicedesk/Service Levels.md

 #### Availability

-The servicedesk will be available on working days from 07:00 to 20:00.
+The servicedesk will be available from Monday to Friday from 07:00 to 20:00 (local time in Kaunas).
 Minimal availability between these hours will be 97%.

 Below you will find the Critical Success Factors and Key Performance Indicators that belong to the Service Level Targets.